About

 It can be difficult to find the right parking lot, so be sure to carefully pay attention to where you want to go.
 They have staff directing you to your parking lot, so just tell the guide if you are part of a group doing the Paulina Plunge, or if you are interested in hiking in yourself to the waterfalls and natural water slides, because there are two different parking areas, depending upon which way you choose to access the natural slide.

-When you buy your tickets online with Paulina Plunge, they will email you a confirmation, with instructions for where to meet and what time to time.
+When you buy your tickets online with Paulina Plunge, they will email you a confirmation, with instructions for where to meet and what time.
 Be sure to get there early, because the roads are not paved and it’ll take you longer because you have to drive slower.
 They'll also remind you about what to bring with you.

 At the end of the day, you get a shuttle ride back to the parking lot.
 Make sure you bring sufficient gear, including closed toe shoes such as tennis shoes or water shoes.
 No Speedos or bikinis are allowed.
 For the biking/hiking, it’s recommended that you wear a tank or t-shirt and shorts.
 A helmet is provided, but if you have one that you own and it fits well, feel free to bring it.
 If you bring a camera, be forewarned that it’s your responsibility, and there’s a good chance it will get wet.
 I skipped the camera because I didn’t want to have to worry about it all day.
 Don’t bother with a towel, because you’ll air dry fast.
 Skip the bug spray, but bring sunblock.
 This activity is available from June 15 to September 4.